Phonon: Quantum treatment

 where m is the mass of each atom (assuming it is equal for all), and xi and pi are the position and momentum operators, respectively, for the ith atom and the sum is made over the nearest neighbors (nn).
 However one expects that in a lattice there could also appear waves that behave like particles.
-It is customary to deal with waves in Fourier space which uses normal modes of the wavevector as variables instead coordinates of particles.
-The number of normal modes is same as the number of particles.
-However, the Fourier space is very useful given the periodicity of the system.
+It is customary to deal with waves in Fourier space which uses normal modes of the wavevector as variables instead of coordinates of particles.
+The number of normal modes is the same as the number of particles.
+Still, the Fourier space is very useful given the periodicity of the system.

 A set of N "normal coordinates" Qk may be introduced, defined as the discrete Fourier transforms of the xk and N "conjugate momenta" Πk defined as the Fourier transforms of the pk:

-The quantity kn turns out to be the wavenumber of the phonon, i.e. 2π divided by the wavelength.
+The quantity k turns out to be the wavenumber of the phonon, i.e. 2π divided by the wavelength.